-Students with a current, unencumbered LPN license are awarded 9 semester credit hours toward graduation requirements representing NUR 100 and NUR 101.
-Students must have completed all of the general studies requirements up to their entry point including at least BIO 101 and MAT 101.
+Admitted students with a current, unencumbered LPN license are awarded 9 semester credit hours toward graduation requirements representing NUR 100 and NUR 101 (NUR 110 & 120 in the new curriculum).
+Students must have completed all of the general studies requirements up to their entry point including at least BIO 101 and MAT 101 and successfully complete a skills check.